The JWST EXCELS Survey: gas-phase metallicity evolution at 2 < z < 8: The Evolution of the Mass-Metallicity Relationship

 The slope is fully consistent with the lower redshift bin with an evolution in the normalisation of $\simeq -0.1\,\rm dex$.
 We discuss this evolution in more detail in Section~\ref{sec:mzr-evolution}.
 The offset from the low-mass $z=0$ MZR of \citet{scholte2024} is $\simeq0.5\,\rm dex$, indicating a factor $\simeq3.1$ decrease in $\rm O/H$ from $z=0-5.5$.
 The metallicities implied by our best fit relationship at $z\sim5.5$ suggest that the oxygen abundance varies from $12 + \log(\rm O/H)=7.70-8.38$ (i.e. $0.10-0.47\,\rm Z_\odot$) across a stellar mass range of $M_\star = 10^8-10^{10.25} \, \rm M_\odot$, with an average abundance of $8.00\pm0.03$ ($\simeq0.20\,\rm Z_\odot$) at $M_\star = 10^9\,\rm M_\odot$.

-Taken together, our results suggest that the metal enrichment of the Universe is initially rapid, with galaxies at fixed mass enriched - on average - to $\simeq 30$ per cent of their present-day oxygen abundance by $z \simeq 5.5$ (i.e. in the first $1\,\rm Gyr$ of the Universe's history).
+Taken together, our results suggest that the metal enrichment of the Universe is initially rapid, with galaxies at fixed mass enriched - on average - to $\simeq 30$ per cent of the oxygen abundance of galaxies at $z\simeq0$ by $z \simeq 5.5$ (i.e. in the first $1\,\rm Gyr$ of the Universe's history).
 Over the next billion years enrichment progresses more slowly, with galaxies at $\simeq 40$ per cent of their present day metallicity by $z=3.2$.
 We discuss this trend further in Section~\ref{sec:cosmic-metallicity-evolution}.